 Do you sleep on board?

 No. Unlike other train services such as VIA Rail, Rocky Mountaineer only operates in daylight hours and is not a sleeper service.
-This makes sure you don’t miss any sights during the night.
+This ensures you don’t miss any sights during the night.
 Once you have finished your leg of the journey for the day, Rocky Mountaineer stops off at a vibrant city overnight where you can have dinner, do a spot of sightseeing and sleep in a comfortable bed.

 For SilverLeaf Service guests, your bed will be in a popular hotel, while GoldLeaf Service books you into a deluxe hotel.
 There is even an extra-special service level called GoldLeaf Deluxe if you want upgraded accommodation like the swankiest hotels and suites.